spawaskar-cora/cora-docs/docs/user-guide/file-export-import/index.md

 ![File Import Upload](media/file-import-upload.png)

 !!! tip
-    CoRA validates that the type choosen and file name attached match, it will throws an error if they don't match.
+    CoRA validates that the type chosen and file name attached match, it will throws an error if they don't match.

 ### File Import Notification

 As with file export, CoRA creates a background job for the file import process.
 A notification will appear when the job has completed.
 You may need to refresh your screen to see the notification.
 The notification will indicate whether your import was successful or not.
 The imported records will appear in CoRA after a successful import.
-You can click the eye icon under the Action menu to see the detailed result of the import prcess.
+You can click the eye icon under the Action menu to see the detailed result of the import process.
 It explains how many records were successfully imported and if there were failures it will also provide the reason for the failure rows.
-Click the green bell sign on the top right coner to view and mark all notifications.
+Click the green bell sign on the top right corner to view and mark all notifications.

 ![File Import Notification Button](media/file-import-notification.png)